monti212/pop/ROLE_HIERARCHY_UPDATE_SUMMARY.md

 - Can manage administrative features
 - Cannot assign roles (only supa_admin can)

-❌ **prime** - NO admin access
+✅ **prime** - Premium user with admin access
-- Premium user features only
-- Cannot access admin dashboard
+- Can access admin dashboard
-- Cannot view admin data
+- Can view and manage admin features
+- Premium user features included
+- Cannot assign roles (only supa_admin can)

 ❌ **free** - NO admin access
 - Basic user features only